SmarDen-tech/SmarDen.Tech/ESP-12/ESP-12.md

   - Open the "Tools -> Board -> Board Manager" and click install for the ESP8266"
   - Select your ESP8266 in "Tools -> Board"

-Here is this repository you'll find different sketches for different devices, download those sketches, use your Instance Credentials and you're good to go with your IoT Hardware.
+Here is this repository you'll find different sketches for different devices, download those sketches, and you're good to go with your IoT Hardware.

 ## Skectch Explanation
 ```